sahilmalhotra0510/io/overview.md

 [View presentation](../community/tools/), read more [about the model](about), review [current project areas](../../community/projects/) and join in our [upcoming&nbsp;meetups](../../io/coders/).

-Collaborate with us in adding [Goodr.co](https://Goodr.co) Food Waste solutions to state and local [Destination Marketing Directories](/inspire/).
+Collaborate with us in adding [Goodr.co](https://Goodr.co) Food Waste solutions to state and local [Collaborative Partner Tools](https://componentcore.com/inspire/).

 ## Community Pages